AfrikaBurn/TMI/README.md

 Warnings will be present in the startup output until database integration has been completed.
 For now TMI People runs in memory alone.

-For more verbose outpu, run people with the -v switch:
+For more detailed output, run people with the verbose switch:

 ```
 node people -v